gilch/hissp/docs/lissp_quickstart.rst

    ;; Quotation prevents evaluation.
    ;; Treating the code itself as data is the key concept in metaprogramming.

+   ;; Other objects evaluate to themselves, but strings and tuples have ;; special evaluation rules in Hissp.
+Tuples represent invocations of ;; functions, macros, and special forms, while strings represent raw ;; Python code to include in the compiles output (as well as module ;; literals and control words), which are usually used for identifiers, ;; but can be anything.
+Quoting suppresses this evaluation, rendering ;; the raw Python code as string data, and the invocations as tuples.

    #> (quote (print 1 2 3 : sep "-"))        ;Just a tuple.
    >>> ('print',
    ...
 (1),